yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/02. DirectQuery-Dual-Import/README.md

 In order to get best results it and avoid caching it's better to run the test against warm up warehouse by running few queries against warehouse.
 After warehouse is warmed up follow below steps :
 1. Click **Optimize**>**Performance Analyzer** in Power BI desktop.
 2. In the Performance Analyzer tab click "**Start Recording**".
-3. Create a slicer visual with columns :RegionName (From **region_DQ** table), Sum of Total_Price(From **orders_DQ** table).
+3. Create a slicer visual with columns :RegionName (From **region_DQ** table) and Card visual with  Sum of Total_Price(From **orders_DQ** table).

 #### 2.2.1 Query Analysis : Performance Analyzer and DBSQl

 As shown in screenshot of the Performance Analyzer below the Direct Query takes **953 ms** for Slicer and **946 ms** for aggregate function in card visual  ![Data Source Connection](./images/DirectQuery/PerformanceAnalyzer.png)

 You can also find the query execution time by looking at query history in DBSQL .
-Since both the dimension(Filter visual) and the fact (Card visual) are using Direct Query there are 2 queries fired in the backend also the I/O stats shows 1 row getting read :
+Since both the dimension(Filter visual) and the fact (Card visual) are using Direct Query there are 2 queries fired in the backend also the I/O stats shows 1 row getting read based on the slicer value selected  :
 ![Data Source Connection](./images/DirectQuery/QueryHistory.png)

 ![Data Source Connection](./images/DirectQuery/QueryStats.png)